|NO SIGNIFICANT CHANGE|

 DATA SOURCE AND SUPPORTING INFORMATION

-New Zealand Household Economic Survey (HES) data can be found via Statistics New Zealand (SNZ) website(external link).
+New Zealand Household Economic Survey (HES) data can be found via Statistics New Zealand (SNZ) website.
 Data are in Table 6: Housing costs to household income ratios, over all households, by region.

 Customised data request requirements: Nil